llyjak/AutomergeBot/README.md

 AutomergeBot for GitHub

 ## What it is?
-It is simple service which automates merging changes between branches with pull requests.
+It is simple service which automates merging changes between branches using pull requests.
 Applicable only to GitHub.

 ## How it works?